Research Teams & Facilities

 Key Research Facilities

-The Department of Geological and Environmental Sciences also maintains the following laboratory facilities to support research and education.
+The Department of Geological and Environmental Sciences maintains the following laboratory facilities to support its research and education mission.

-The Carbonate Petrology and Characterization Laboratory researchers tackle fundamental scientific questions and large societal problems by integrating chemistry, physics, materials science, laboratory experiments, and geology.
-CPCL researchers use state-of-the-art analytical instruments aim to better understand (i) the timing, processes, and conditions responsible for sedimentary rock formation, and (ii) how various fluids will behave in the subsurface.
+CPCL researchers address fundamental scientific questions and large societal problems by integrating chemistry, physics, materials science, laboratory experiments, and geology.
+The CPCL houses a variety of state-of-the-art analytical instruments for geological materials characterization.

-The Near-surface Geophysics Laboratory, equipped with high-end research equipment needed for conducting geophysical research on land or by air. researchers apply their findings to resource exploration, ground water supply and contamination problems, lakeshore and glacial sediment mapping, and archaeological research.
+The NSGL is equipped with high-end research equipment required for geophysical research on land or by air.
+Researchers apply their findings to resource exploration, ground water supply and contamination problems, lake shore and glacial sediment mapping, and archaeological research.

-The Asylum Lake Research and Training Site was developed by the Department of Geological and Environmental Sciences at the Asylum Lake property for course work and research.
-Most of the geophysical tests, field work and training for the Hydrogeology Field Course is conducted at this site.
+Developed by the Department of Geological and Environmental Sciences, the Asylum Lake property is used extensively for course work and research, including geophysical, environmental, and hydrogeology research and training for the Hydrogeology Field Course.